IDS6145-Fall2019/assignment1-Harry070/README.md

 * [**Agent / User case** (if appropriate)](model/agent_usecase_diagram.md) - provides details of (what are you providing details of)

 ## (Part 1.3) Subway (My Problem) Simulation **(10%)**

-(remove: Describe how you would simulate this - including type of simulation, rough details, inputs, outputs, and how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)
+To solve my problem i would create a virtual simulation.
+This simulation would focus on making (remove: Describe how you would simulate this - including type of simulation, rough details, inputs, outputs, and how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)